Houston’s Top Cataract Treatments & Lens Options Explained

 Cataracts can be a frustrating problem.
 Blurry vision can cause difficulty with everyday tasks and make you miss precious moments with friends, family, and grandchildren.
 But thanks to leading cataract treatments from Eye Center of Texas, you can easily regain the clear vision you expect.

-To help you take this exciting step in improving your vision, learn about Houston’s best cataracts treatment options from our surgeons who are trusted by more 300 Houston eye doctors.
+To help you take this exciting step in improving your vision, learn about Houston’s best cataract treatment options from our surgeons who are trusted by more than 300 Houston eye doctors.
 Here are answers to questions that patients like you have about cataracts and eye problems, cataract treatment, cataract surgeons, and more.

 What are cataracts?